-Berlin is a decidedly white-collar town, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Berlin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Berlin who work in sales jobs (21.39%), office and administrative support (13.29%), and food service (12.76%).
+Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Berlin is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Berlin who work in sales jobs (13.98%), food service (12.16%), and office and administrative support (9.28%).

 Of important note, Berlin is also a town of artists.
 Berlin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berlin’s character.